-Assuming you are part of one application, the members of your family can enroll in separate plans in a health insurance marketplace; for example, because a grown child lives in another part of the state or because your spouse needs a plan with a different provider network than the one you choose.
+Assuming you are part of one application, the members of your household can enroll in separate plans in a health insurance marketplace; for example, because a grown child lives in another part of the state or because your spouse needs a plan with a different provider network than the one you choose.
 The premium tax credit will be allocated to the plans in which different family members enroll.
-However, you may have higher out-of-pocket costs if you have separate plans (for example, with separate deductibles) as opposed to one family plan (with one deductible for the entire family).
+However, if you have a grown child who you do not include as a tax dependent, his or her income will be counted separately for determining eligibility for subsidies.
+Note also that you may have higher out-of-pocket costs if you have separate plans (for example, with separate deductibles) as opposed to one family plan (with one deductible for the entire family).
 (45 C.F.R. § 155.305; 26 C.F.R. § 1.36B-2).